 - Punitive damages.
 This type of compensation is only awarded in a handful of cases but is meant to punish the negligent actions of a trucker, employer, or maintenance company.
-Punitive damages are often hard to prove and many lawyers do not even gather evidence for such damages.
+Punitive damages are often hard to prove and many New Jersey truck accident lawyers do not even gather evidence for such damages.
 It is often up to the judge to decide whether or not to award these damages.

 The amount of money you may receive depends on the cause of the accident, the extent of your injuries, and the cost of your medical care.
 The quality of your case and the amount of evidence you present can also impact the amount of compensation you receive.